alexbredo/codex/README.md

 ## Running with Docker (Production)

 This project includes a `Dockerfile` to build a production-ready container.
+The Dockerfile uses Node.js 20.

 1.  **Build the Docker Image**:
     Navigate to the project's root directory in your terminal and run:
     ```bash
     docker build -t codex-structure .
     ```
     Replace `codex-structure` with your desired image name.
+The Dockerfile includes the necessary build tools (like Python and g++) for compiling native Node.js modules such as `sqlite3`.

 2.  **Run the Docker Container**:
-    To run the container and persist the SQLite database outside of it, you'll need to mount a volume.
+    To run the container and persist the SQLite database and uploaded files outside of it, you'll need to mount a volume.

-    *   Create a directory on your host machine to store the database, for example:
+    *   Create a directory on your host machine to store the application data (database and uploads), for example:
         ```bash
-        mkdir -p ./codex_data
+        mkdir -p ./codex_data_prod
         ```
+        (Using a different name like `codex_data_prod` to avoid conflict with local dev `data/` if you run both from the same root).
     *   Run the Docker container with a volume mount:
         ```bash
         docker run -d -p 3000:3000 \
-          -v "$(pwd)/codex_data:/app/data" \
+          -v "$(pwd)/codex_data_prod:/app/data" \
           --name codex-structure-app \
           codex-structure
         ```
         -   `-d`: Run in detached mode.
         -   `-p 3000:3000`: Maps port 3000 on your host to port 3000 in the container (Next.js production server defaults to port 3000).
-        -   `-v "$(pwd)/codex_data:/app/data"`: This is crucial.
-It mounts the `codex_data` directory from your current working directory on the host to `/app/data` inside the container.
-The application is configured to store its `database.sqlite` file within this `/app/data` directory.
+        -   `-v "$(pwd)/codex_data_prod:/app/data"`: This is crucial.
+It mounts the `codex_data_prod` directory from your current working directory on the host to `/app/data` inside the container.
+The application is configured to store its `database.sqlite` file and any file uploads (e.g., images) within this `/app/data` directory.
         -   `--name codex-structure-app`: Assigns a name to the running container for easier management.
         -   `codex-structure`: The name of the image you built.

     The application will then be accessible at `http://localhost:3000`.
-The `database.sqlite` file will be created and stored in your host's `./codex_data` directory.
+The `database.sqlite` file and `uploads` subdirectory will be created and stored in your host's `./codex_data_prod` directory.

 ## Project Structure Highlights